repli2dev/nature-quizzer/README.md

  - PHP >= 5.6
  - PostgreSQL >= 9.3
  - Node.js and its dependencies captured in `package.json`
- - Composer ant its dependencies captured in `composer.json`
+ - Composer and its dependencies captured in `composer.json`

 Installing
 ==========